Overview on the theory of double flag varieties for symmetric pairs: Orbits in flag varieties: known results, summary

 \subsection{Symmetric pairs}

 Let $ \theta $ be an involutive automorphism of $ G $ and $ K = G^{\theta} $ the subgroup of fixed points of $ \theta $.
 The pair $ (G, K) $ is called a \emph{symmetric pair} and $ K $ a \emph{symmetric subgroup}.
-The quotient space $ G/K $ is called an \emph{affine symmetric space}.
+The quotient space $ G/K $ is called a \emph{symmetric space}.
 Note that since the group $ K $ is closed and reductive, the quotient $ G/K $ is indeed an affine variety.

 If $ G $ is simply connected, then $ K $ is connected.
 However, without the assumption, it need not be connected in general.
 In the following, we always assume $ K $ is connected \footnote{ Many of the facts and results below will hold after some modifications even if $ K $ is not connected, and for most of our purpose it is sufficient to take a connected component of the identity instead of the whole $ K $. }.